cern-cta/CTA/docs/content/index.md

 - [Source code](https://gitlab.cern.ch/cta/CTA) — Browse the repository and contribute.
 - [Release notes](https://gitlab.cern.ch/cta/CTA/-/blob/main/CHANGELOG.md) — Features, fixes, and changes in each release.

-!!! tip "Looking for something specific?"
-    Use the search bar at the top.
-It covers the entire CTA documentation.

 </div>